apache/ignite-3/modules/configuration/README.md

 ### Configuration Registry

 `ConfigurationRegistry` is the entry point of the module.
+It is used to register root keys, validators, storages and to start / stop component.
+Please refer to the class for more details.

 ### Root Key